LennartHennigs/Button2/README.md

 Description
 -----------
 It allows you to use callback functions to track single, double, triple and long clicks.
 It also takes care of debouncing.
-It will reduce and simplify your souce code significantly.
+It will reduce and simplify your source code significantly.
 Tested with Arduino and ESP8266.

 Installation
 ------------